The Hudson School: History

 The Hudson School was founded in fall 1978 by Suellen Newman, with the financial assistance of the Geraldine R. Dodge Foundation, as an alternative to the available educational institutions in the local area.
 The school seeks to foster the Three C's ("courage, compassion and commitment") in its students, who are admitted because "they demonstrate a love of learning and don't mind a bit of hard work."
 In 1992, a high school was opened, since there were few high schools in the area with strong humanities and arts programs that admitted girls.
 The school moved to its current location in 2002.

 Rankings

 In 2025, The Hudson School was ranked 1st in Hudson County and 31st in the state on the list of the best private high schools in New Jersey by Niche, with an academic score of A+.

 Academics

 Some of the courses offered include pre-algebra, algebra, geometry, precalculus, environmental science, chemistry, physics, English, physical education, American history, geography, art, renaissance history, ethics and aesthetics.
 Languages offered are Spanish, French, Japanese, Mandarin, Russian, American Sign Language, Latin, and Greek.

+Notable staff

+Andy Stapp, who protested the Vietnam War by joining and trying to unionize the military, taught history at The Hudson School for more than 25 years.